 Picture Frame Speakers - Turn your favourite artwork into a speakerTake a look at this sound art installation project by Adriana Paice.

 An alternative approach to traditional loudspeakers is to convert an artwork into a speaker.
-The picture and frame hide the drives.
-This may be appropriate for a temporary art installation which requires sound.
-Or where attaching a device to a wall panel is not appropriate or practical.
-Additionally, this technique ensures the sound is generated directly from the artwork itself.
-Creating an immersive experience that is effectively wireless and without speaker boxes or grilles.
+This technique ensures the sound is generated directly from the artwork itself.
+Creating an immersive experience that is effectively wireless.

-The key is to turn a panel surface into a resonance speaker.
-Think of a guitar or violin.
-Tiny vibrations from the strings are amplified by the wooden surface.
-Our technology works with an audio signal from a music player like an mp3 player, DVD player or from a microphone.
-When attached to a resonant surface the micro-vibrations emit sound over the entire surface.
+The key is to turn a panel into a resonance speaker.
+Think of a guitar or violin; tiny vibrations from the strings are amplified by the wooden surface.

 Both sides of the material emit the sound signal.
-So install the audio transducer inside an artwork or museum display case.
-You could even mount one of our smaller drives inside a musical instrument like a guitar, piano or cello.
-Play a virtuoso performance using the actual instrument surface for a more realistic audio experience.
+Install inside an artwork or museum display case.
+Mount inside a musical instrument like a guitar, piano or cello for a virtuoso performance using the actual instrument surface for a more realistic audio experience.

-Additionally, you can avoid extensive and expensive installation procedures.
-For surfaces such as drywall (plasterboard), metal, wood, grp etc simply screw mount our sound transducers to the surface.
+Inexpensive installation: for surfaces such as drywall (plasterboard), metal, wood, grp etc. simply screw mount to the surface.
 Both sides of that panel become the speaker.
 There is nothing to see.
-Wireless as wires are behind panels.
+Wireless as wires are behind panels and Bluetooth options too.
 For exterior artworks there is nothing visible to vandalise.

 In this case the devices allowed us to invisibly transform a 10 meter long wooden walkway into a multichannel speaker array.

-As the walkway runs alongside the boat and the sound emanates from the entire surface of its structure I believe listeners are able to associate sound with the exhibit more directly and more intuitively than if the sound were to be provided by a loudspeaker.
+The sound emanates from the entire surface of the structure.
+Listeners are able to associate sound with the exhibit directly and intuitively.

-Loudspeakers inevitably say to the listener 'I am a loudspeaker', instead we wanted the sound to speak for itself".
+Loudspeakers inevitably say to the listener 'I am a loudspeaker', we want the sound to speak for itself".